 - Expert physicians are available to provide training and consultation to other physicians caring for patients and their families who suffer from addictive disorders and their medical and psychiatric consequences.

-This Addiction Medicine fellowship program in partnership with Banner – University Medical Center Tucson and the Southern Arizona VA Health Care System is dedicated to training well-rounded Addiction Medicine physicians who will become the future leaders of Addiction Medicine.
-We are patient-centered while providing compassionate, evidence-based, and multidisciplinary substance use treatment.
+This Addiction Medicine fellowship program, in partnership with Banner – University Medical Center Tucson and the Southern Arizona VA Health Care System, is dedicated to training well-rounded Addiction Medicine physicians who will become the future leaders of Addiction Medicine.
+We are patient-centered and provide compassionate, evidence-based, and multidisciplinary substance use treatment.

 The fellowship provides a one-year training program in Addiction Medicine.
 Fellowship positions are completely funded, with two fellow positions available each year beginning on July 1.

 Applicants are accepted from various specialties, including but not limited to: Psychiatry, Family Medicine, Internal Medicine, Emergency Medicine, Obstetrics and Gynecology, Anesthesiology, Pediatrics, and Preventative Medicine.